-- In a large bowl using a hand mixer or a stand mixer fitted with a paddle attachment, beat the butter and sugar together on high speed until completely smooth and creamy, about 2 minutes.
-Add the egg and vanilla extract and beat on high speed until combined, about 1 minute.
+- In a large bowl using a handheld or a stand mixer fitted with a paddle attachment, beat the butter and sugar together on high speed until completely smooth and creamy, about 2 minutes.
+Add the egg, and vanilla and beat on high speed until combined, about 1 minute.
 Scrape down the sides and up the bottom of the bowl and beat again as needed to combine.

 - Once chilled, preheat oven to 350°F (177°C).
 Line 2 large baking sheets with parchment paper or silicone baking mats.
-Remove one of the dough pieces from the refrigerator and cut into shapes with animal cookie cutters (I love these, these, and these).
+Carefully remove the top dough piece from the refrigerator.
+If it’s sticking to the bottom, run your hand under it to help remove it.
+Using cookie cutters, cut the dough into shapes (I love these, these, and these).
 Re-roll the remaining dough and continue cutting until all is used.
 Repeat with 2nd dough piece.

-Feel free to tint the royal icing or glaze icing pink or any color you desire!
+- Prepare royal icing or easy cookie icing.
+Feel free to tint the royal icing or cookie icing pink or any color you desire.
 I recommend gel food coloring.
-I used a tiny drop of fuchsia from this food coloring kit.
+I used a tiny drop of fuchsia from this gel food coloring kit.

 - Dip the cooled cookies into the icing, and top with sprinkles.
 No need to cover the decorated cookies as you wait for the icing to set.
 If it’s helpful, decorate the cookies directly on a baking sheet so you can stick the entire baking sheet in the refrigerator to help speed up the icing setting.